electisec/blog-site/content/fri-commitment-scheme.md

 F1 = Fe + alpha*Fo
 ```

+### Pick $\alpha$ from a larger domain

+If the base field we’re using is small, challenge $\alpha$ needs to be sampled from a **field extension**.
+This prevents the prover from exploiting the small field structure to cheat.

+If you need a refresher on field extensions, check out my previous [article on extension fields](https://blog.electisec.tech/binius-1-extension-fields).

+We'll first introduce the rest of the FRI process using only the **base field**.
+This will help build intuition about how degree reduction and verification work.
+Later, I'll revisit how the process changes when alpha **is sampled from a field extension**, and why this is necessary for security when working over small fields.

 ## Step 2: Query

 Now that the prover has committed to the polynomial in multiple rounds, the verifier needs to ensure that the prover didn’t cheat.
 To do this, the verifier picks a random point `z` and queries $f_i(z)$ and $f_i(-z)$.